🪶 Under 1 MB — zero dependencies

 Does Glint work with my monitor?

 Most external monitors support DDC/CI.
 If your monitor has an OSD with brightness/volume controls, it almost certainly supports DDC.
-Works over HDMI, DisplayPort, and USB-C/Thunderbolt.
-Some USB-C hubs may block DDC signals — try connecting directly if you have issues.
+Works over HDMI, DisplayPort, and USB-C/Thunderbolt — including through USB-C hubs and docks.
+Glint automatically detects monitor audio routed through hubs.

 Why does Glint need Accessibility access?